ciscoheat/superforms-web/src/routes/faq/+page.md

 ### Why does the form get tainted without any changes, when I use a select element?

-If the schema field for the select menu doesn't have an empty string as default value, for example when it's optional, *and* you have an empty first option, like a "Please choose item" text, the field will be set to the empty string, tainting the form.
+If the schema field for the select menu doesn't have an empty string as default value, for example when it's optional, and you have an empty first option, like a "Please select item" text, the field will be set to that empty string, tainting the form.

 It can be fixed by setting the option and the default schema value to an empty string, even if it's not its proper type.
 See [this section](/default-values#changing-a-default-value) for an example.